Jamdesk Documentation logo

 Create a Jamdesk docs site and deploy it to your subdomain.
 No build tools required—just GitHub and two files.

 Deploy a docs site with just two files: docs.json and one MDX page.
+Choose the path that matches your starting point.

 Prerequisites